Thepriestdude/java-starter-kit/README.md

 These are all UNIX commands.
 Got Windows?
 We recommend [Cygwin](https://www.cygwin.com/).

-Make sure to surf to your team page before running the above commands...
+Make sure to surf to your game page before running the above commands...

 Your monkey is waiting for you!

-### How to complete the warmup challenge

-`Main.java` contains the boilerplate needed to communicate with the server.
-You should not need to change anything in here unless we have done something wrong.

-We suggest you go straight to `AI.java` and start playing around with the code.

-Remember, your mission is to:

-* guide your monkey through the warmup level
-* pick up all the music items
-* get them to the eagerly awaiting Spotify user

 Have fun!